 A Bachelor of Liberal Studies degree program is offered through the Office of Accelerated Professional Programs.
 The interdisciplinary degree program is designed for the Accelerated Professional Programs student.
 Extremely flexible, the program provides tracks that may be tailored to meet the personal and professional needs of the individual student.

 Admission to Liberal Studies

 To be admitted to the Bachelor of Liberal Studies degree program one must:

-- Apply to enter the program. - Have a personal interview with the Director of Accelerated Professional Programs. - Be enrolled through Accelerated Professional Programs.
+- Apply to enter the program. - Have a personal interview with the Coordinator of the Liberal Studies Program.